Search the collections

 Tapestry panel titled 'The Heidelberg School', designed by artist Murray Walker.
 It is the seventh panel of ten in the Federation Tapestry Suite woven by the Victorian Tapestry Workshop ...

 Tapestry panel titled 'Cavalcade', designed by artist Murray Walker.
-It is the eighth panel of ten in the Federation Tapestry Suite woven by the Victorian Tapestry Workshop, to mark the ...
+It is the eighth panel of ten in the Federation Tapestry Suite woven by the Victorian Tapestry Workshop (known as th ...

 Tapestry panel titled 'Federation Celebrations Melbourne 1901', designed by cartoonist Bruce Petty.
 It is the ninth panel of ten in the Federation Tapestry Suite woven by the Victorian ...